Greater Manchester’s Metrolink tram system – the largest of its kind in the UK – has welcomed a new operator on-board to run the iconic network.

 “These are exciting times for Metrolink and the city region and I warmly welcome KAM as the Metrolink operator.
 Together we will further realise the full potential and benefits of the unprecedented growth and investment we are overseeing in the network.”

 Aline Frantzen, said: “We are looking forward to working with TfGM, our partners and the community to implement our exciting plans for what is already a high-performing network.
 Our approach will be focused on collaboratively working to keep Greater Manchester moving and growing.”

 Key features of the new contract include a major focus on improving operational reliability, and customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.

 KAM is committed to sourcing a minimum of 40% of supplier contracts within 25 miles of Greater Manchester and creating more than 300 jobs including drivers, apprenticeships and traineeships over the course of the contract.

 Over 60 of those new jobs have already started, following successful recruitment of additional Customer Service Representatives and Travel Safe Officers, as well as more drivers.

-These changes come at an exciting time for Metrolink: 2017 has already seen the completion of the Second City Crossing (2CC), a crucial piece in a £1.5bn transformational expansion programme that has trebled the size of the original network, and work start on a new extension through Trafford Park – Europe’s largest industrial park – and onto the intu Trafford Centre.
+These changes come at an exciting time for Metrolink: 2017 has already seen the completion of the Second City Crossing (2CC), a crucial piece in a £1.5bn transformational expansion programme that has trebled the size of the original network, and work has started on a new extension through Trafford Park – Europe’s largest industrial park – and onto the intu Trafford Centre.

 It is also Metrolink’s silver jubilee year, with the first trams having taken to the tracks on 6 April 1992, when services ran between Bury and Manchester Victoria.
 Services to Altrincham followed soon after, before Her Majesty the Queen officially opened the network during a special ceremony on 17 July that year.